tedd-E/qtp-bam/README.rst

 is an analysis environment for microbiome (and other "comparative -omics") datasets.

-This package includes the bam Qiita type plugin.
+This package includes the BAM Qiita type plugin.

-#TODO: Add a description of the artifact types described in this type plugin.

 How to test this package?
 -------------------------